Frequently Asked Questions, Answered

 Where will the session take place?

-Studio sessions will take place at my home studio in Epsom, KT19.
+Studio sessions take place at my home studio in Epsom, KT19.

 My full address will be sent once your booking is confirmed.